This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 According to a report published in the World Journal of Gastroenterology,

-Chronic stress makes it difficult for many people to relax their body and go to the bathroom properly.
-Your brain and our gut actually have a very close relationship; they communicate how you are feeling back and forth to each other, working to increase and decrease “stress hormones” depending on your moods, which play a big part in healthy digestion.
+Chronic stress makes it difficult for many people to relax their bodies and go to the bathroom properly.
+Your brain and gut actually have a very close relationship.
+They communicate how you are feeling back and forth to each other, working to increase and decrease “stress hormones” depending on your moods, which play a big part in healthy digestion.

 2. Diet Low in Fiber

-If you struggle with ongoing constipation, pay close attention to how much fiber you are consuming daily.
-Consider swapping some of the foods in your diet that lack fiber — like meat, cheese, refined carbohydrates and hydrogenated oils — for much healthier, whole foods that provide your body with a lot more benefits (you’ll find a list of these foods below).
+If you struggle with ongoing constipation, pay close attention to how much fiber you consume daily.
+Consider swapping some of the foods in your diet that lack fiber — like meat, cheese, refined carbohydrates and hydrogenated oils — for much healthier, whole foods that provide your body with a lot more benefits.
+(You’ll find a list of these foods below.)